 This may be our most popular question, and we have many resources to help you learn how to write a proposal:

-Start with our free introductory class, Proposal Writing Basics, available as a live/recorded webinar, in-person class, or self-paced tutorial.
+Start with our free introductory class, Introduction to Proposal Writing, available as a live/recorded webinar, in-person class, or self-paced tutorial.
 In all formats, you'll learn about a proposal's components -- executive summary, statement of need, project description, and budget -- and other things you'll need to consider when preparing and submitting proposals.

 Explore our Proposal Writing gallery, which spotlights upcoming training, articles, videos, podcasts, live chats, and books that we've published on this topic.

 Remember: Far more time should be spent on developing the program or project and researching and cultivating donors than on preparing the actual proposal.
 Proposal writing is just one step in the grantseeking process, according to Jane Geever, author of The Foundation Center's Guide to Proposal Writing: "The proposal does not stand alone.
 It must be part of a process of planning and of research on, outreach to, and cultivation of potential foundation and corporate donors."